18 Must-Have Negotiation Skills For Procurement Professionals

 3. Take Everything with a Grain of Salt

 The art of negotiations is a tricky one.
-That’s why we at Procurement Tactics came up with the Negotiation Gamechanger Course in order to help fledgling negotiators become seasoned ones.
+That’s why we at Procurement Tactics came up with the Negotiation Course For Procurement Professionals in order to help fledgling negotiators become seasoned ones.

 In any case, the seasoned negotiator also knows to take everything that the other side says with a grain of salt.
 In other words, learn to discern which is true and which is not.
 If the other side also has a negotiator who is known for being tricky, then all the more you need to watch what they’re saying.
 Because if you get lucky, you might spot the other party’s weakness!